Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/ampli.md

 ### Track

 To track an event, call the event's corresponding function.
 Every event in your tracking plan gets its own function in the Ampli Wrapper.
-The call is structured like this:
+The call structure is like this:

 === "TypeScript"